camunda/camunda-docs-manual/content/examples/_index.md

 ---

 Completed the <a href="/get-started">Getting Started Guides</a>?
-Now discover what you can build with Camunda BPM.
+Now discover what you can build with Camunda Platform.

-This page collects links to hands-on examples around Camunda BPM
+This page collects links to hands-on examples around Camunda Platform

 * [Examples](https://github.com/camunda/camunda-bpm-examples) (On Github)
 * [Camunda Consulting Examples](https://github.com/camunda/camunda-consulting) (On Github)